20jasper/devto/variables-in-rust.md

   |                ^ `x` used here but it isn't initialized
 ```

-## Scope
+## Declaration
-Variables declared with const in rust can be global, but variables declared with let cannot
+Variables declared with `const` in Rust can be global, but variables declared with `let` cannot

+Note that variables defined with `const` must be explicitly typed

 So this works,
 ```rust